List of Gunsmith Cats characters

 Gunsmith Cats (ガンスミス キャッツ, Gansumisu Kyattsu) is a Japanese seinen manga series written and illustrated by Kenichi Sonoda.
 It was published in Kodansha's Afternoon from 1991 to 1997 and was followed between 2004 and 2008 by a sequel series Gunsmith Cats Burst which included the same characters and situations.

-The series describes the adventures of young women fighting crime in Chicago, Illinois.
+The series describes the adventures of young women fighting crime in Chicago, Illinois and across the Midwestern United States.